Algebraic Presentation of $4$-Dimensional $2$-Handlebodies and $3$-Dimensional Cobordisms: Algebraic presentation of 4HB and 3Cob

 Comparing $T$ and $\Phi(\barPhi(T))$, we observe the following. \begin{itemize} \item Each component $L_i$ has been isotoped by pulling a small arc in a neighborhood of $b_i$ all the way down to the bottom-right part of the diagram through a narrow blackboard-parallel band $\beta_i$ obtained by doubling $\alpha_i$.
 Denote by $L_{\beta} = L_{\beta,1} \cup \dots \cup L_{\beta,n}$ the resulting link diagram.
-Observe that, in Step~\(2) above, the signed crossings between $\alpha_i$ and $L_{\alpha}$ have been chosen in such a way that, by inverting both them and the signed crossings identified in Step~\(1), we obtain a bi-ascending state $L_\beta'= L_{\beta,1}' \cup \dots \cup L_{\beta,n}'$ of $L_{\beta}$ with respect to the same choice of numbering, orientations, and points $p_i$ and $q_i$. \item The link $L_\beta$, represented in black in the rightmost diagrams in Figures~\ref{kirby-hopf03-1/fig}, \ref{kirby-hopf03-2/fig}, and \ref{kirby-hopf03-3/fig}, has been ``doubled'' by a copy of the trivial link, represented by the bi-ascending diagram $L'_\beta$ in gray, which lies below the original Kirby tangle $T$. \item Each component $L'_{\beta,i}$ is connected to the corresponding component $L_{\beta,i}$ by a band $\gamma_i$, shown in gray in the bottom-right part of Figure~\ref{kirby-hopf01-1/fig}, that merge the ends of the two copies of $\beta_i$ in $L_{\beta,i}$ and $L'_{\beta,i}$. \end{itemize} A three-dimensional view of $\Phi(\barPhi(T))$ in the spacial case when the points $a_i$ are ordered from left to right is presented in Figure~\ref{kirby-hopf05/fig}.
+Observe that, in Step~\(2) above, the signed crossings between $\alpha_i$ and $L_{\alpha}$ have been chosen in such a way that, by inverting both them and the signed crossings identified in Step~\(1), we obtain a bi-ascending state $L_\beta'= L_{\beta,1}' \cup \dots \cup L_{\beta,n}'$ of $L_{\beta}$ with respect to the same choice of numbering, orientations, and points $p_i$ and $q_i$. \item The link $L_\beta$, represented in black in the rightmost diagrams in Figures~\ref{kirby-hopf03-1/fig}, \ref{kirby-hopf03-2/fig}, and \ref{kirby-hopf03-3/fig}, has been ``doubled'' by a copy of the trivial link, represented by the bi-ascending diagram $L'_\beta$ in gray, which lies below the original Kirby tangle $T$.
+Moreover, we observe that, by definition, $f_i$ compensates the contribution to the (blackboard) framing of $L_{\beta,i} \#_{\gamma_i} L'_{\beta,i}$ due to $\wr(L'_i)$ and to the negative kink near $\gamma_i$, and hence we are left with $\wr(L_{\beta,i} \#_{\gamma_i} L'_{\beta,i}) = \wr(L_{\beta_i}) = \wr(L_i)$, which is the original (blackboard) framing of $L_i$. \item Each component $L'_{\beta,i}$ is connected to the corresponding component $L_{\beta,i}$ by a band $\gamma_i$, shown in gray in the bottom-right part of Figure~\ref{kirby-hopf01-1/fig}, that merge the ends of the two copies of $\beta_i$ in $L_{\beta,i}$ and $L'_{\beta,i}$. \end{itemize} A three-dimensional view of $\Phi(\barPhi(T))$ in the spacial case when the points $a_i$ are ordered from left to right is presented in Figure~\ref{kirby-hopf05/fig}.
 Therefore, the Kirby tangle $\Phi(\barPhi(T))$ can be isotoped to the original one $T$ by first contracting all the unknots of $L'_{\beta,i}$, and then retracting the corresponding bands $\beta_i$ one by one. \end{proof}